TangYiChing/A-method-to-discover-combinatorial-variants-within-transcription-factors-associated-with-gene-expres/README.md

-# TF-TWAS Workflow
+# A method to discover combinatorial variants within transcription factors associated with gene expression variability

-TF-TWAS is a set of tools for gene imputation using polymorphisms within transcription factors (TFs), which were built upon [PredictDB_Pipeline_GTEx Version 6](https://github.com/hakyimlab/PredictDB_Pipeline_GTEx_v7) (Gamazon et. al., 2015).
+This repository contains a set of tools for gene imputation using polymorphisms within transcription factors (TFs), which were built upon [PredictDB_Pipeline_GTEx Version 6](https://github.com/hakyimlab/PredictDB_Pipeline_GTEx_v7) (Gamazon et. al., 2015).
 This workflow provides three models as described below:

 1. **TF-binding model**